Masculine Archetypes: 6 Types of Men You See in Real Life

 Toxic version: hides in the background forever, refuses to ask for stretch roles.

 In reality, it’s sharpness.
 On trivia night, you want him on your side because he’s a walking encyclopedia.
 In an argument, though, he’s a trivia tyrant with big feelings about dumb shit, and he won’t let any of it slide.
-Please don’t get him angry; you wouldn’t like him when he’s angry.
+Like a famous gamma man before the rest, please don’t get him angry; you wouldn’t like him when he’s angry.
 But he buys appetizers, so it evens out.

 Vibe in the wild